 You’ve waited several weeks to see your doctor, but after you leave the office — or complete your virtual visit — you still have questions, and you don’t quite understand your diagnosis.
-If this sounds familiar, it’s time to improve your relationship with your physician.
+If this sounds familiar, it’s time to review your relationship with your physician.

 A good physician and patient relationship can go a long way in helping you stay healthy — and getting the care you need when you’re not feeling well.